getsentry/sentry-php/docs/index.rst

     PHP
     ===

 The PHP SDK for Sentry supports PHP 5.3 and higher.
-It'a available as a BSD licensed Open Source library.
+It's available as a BSD licensed Open Source library.

 Installation